levon003/levon003.github.io/_posts/2024-11-12-ai-safety-conversation.md

    - Not specifically related to existential risks, but a good argument for the utility of building policy and governance structures capable of slowing the rate of AI progress (even if we choose not to use them).
  - "Promotionalism, orthogonality, and instrumental convergence" by Nathaniel Sharadin: <https://link.springer.com/article/10.1007/s11098-024-02212-9>
    - A philosophical critique of [instrumental convergence](https://en.wikipedia.org/wiki/Instrumental_convergence).

+## Notes on Richard Ngo's [_AGI safety from first principles_](https://www.alignmentforum.org/s/mzgtmmTKKn5MuCzFJ)

+I'm finding Ngo's [_AGI safety from first principles_](https://www.alignmentforum.org/s/mzgtmmTKKn5MuCzFJ) to be a useful and even-handed introduction.

+In the chapter on Superintelligence, Ngo makes several claims that I found surprising or non-obvious.

+>I think it’s difficult to deny that in principle it’s possible to build individual generalisation-based AGIs which are superintelligent, since human brains are constrained by [many factors](https://intelligenceexplosion.com/2011/plenty-of-room-above-us/) which will be much less limiting for AIs.

+I don't think it's at all obvious that this is true.
+There may be many factors that constrain humans that won't constrain hypothetical AGIs, but if those constraints aren't the primary bottleneck to greater-than-human intelligence then AGIs may not be qualitatively different in their capabilities than humans.
+For example, I suspect I would be _more_ capable if I could think 100x "faster" than I currently do, but it's not at all clear to me how _much_ more capable I would be.

+>There is little reason to believe that [humans] have reached the peak of [the ability to coordinate and benefit from cultural learning], or that AGIs couldn’t have a much larger advantage over a human than that human has over a chimp, in acquiring knowledge from other agents.

+This seems like an empirical claim about group dynamics and hypothetical limits on coordination.
+Because I don't know what the practical barriers are to improving _human_ coordination, it's not clear to me if silicon agents would or wouldn't be substantially more effective at this.

+For both of these claims, I would like to better understand the relevant human dynamics before assuming that AGIs can easily overcome those dynamics.